Jack Saunders (presenter)

 is a British radio DJ and television presenter.
-He is best known for presenting BBC Radio 1's flagship new music show every weeknight.
+He is best known for presenting BBC Radio 1's New Music Show every weeknight as well as The Official Chart on Fridays.

 Career

 Radio

 Saunders studied Broadcast Journalism at Nottingham Trent University, graduating in 2014.
 He managed the university's student radio station, during which time it won seven student radio awards.

 Starting in June 2014, Saunders hosted the 10am to 1pm Sunday slot on Kerrang!
 Radio.
 He started at Radio X in 2015, hosting the early weekend breakfast show.
 He went on to cover various shows, including The Chris Moyles Show, and then hosted the mid-morning slot until April 2018.
 Toby Tarrant took over hosting the slot.

 In September 2018, Saunders began hosting the 11pm-1am slot on BBC Radio 1.
 The show focuses on rock, indie, and alternative music.
 In September 2020, the show moved an hour earlier at 10pm-12am, as part of a wider timetable change.
 Mondays to Wednesdays are devoted to Future Artists, whilst Thursdays are devoted to the Indie Show.
 In September 2021, the show moved two hours earlier to 8pm-10pm to take over from Rickie, Melvin and Charlie, who since moved to the Live Lounge slot.
 In July 2022, it was announced that Saunders would be the new host of The Official Chart, taking over from Scott Mills, who left for BBC Radio 2.
 At the same time, Saunders' Indie Show moved to Sundays at 9pm instead of Thursday at 8pm, where it was replaced by the Future Pop show with Mollie King.

 In July 2022 Saunders joined up with The Prodigy as a support DJ for the band's comeback UK Tour which included dates in Sheffield, Liverpool and Birmingham.

 Saunders was announced as the new host of Radio 1's flagship new music show in December 2023, taking over from Clara Amfo from April 2024.
+At the same time, he was replaced on Future Artists by Sian Eleri.